gvwilson/sensibleadventures/misc/bear-02.md

 feet in when they were little, she wouldn't have been able to make it.
 Hot tears of anger and frustration welled up in his eyes.

 "..our..ighness.."
-Prince Lormay looked up at the sound.
+Prince Thokmay looked up at the sound.
 Could the Blightwater talk?

 "...here..."
 He looked wildly around, and then up.
-Cloak was racing toward them, dropping as it approached.
+Charger was racing toward them, dropping as it approached.
 Noxy and Sergeant Gyalpa waved at him from the cloud's back.